mariadb-operator/mariadb-operator/docs/UPGRADE_v0.0.32.md

 kubectl scale deployment mariadb-operator-webhook -n default --replicas=1
 ```

-- If you previously set `updateStratety.autoUpdateDataPlane=true` and/or `updateStratety.type = Never`, you may consider undo the changes once the upgrades have finished:
+- If you previously set `updateStratety.autoUpdateDataPlane=true` and/or `updateStratety.type=Never`, you may consider undo the changes once the upgrades have finished:

 ```diff
 apiVersion: k8s.mariadb.com/v1alpha1